-California Eviction Sheriff Lockout Stage – an Overview
+California Evictions – Sheriff Lockout Stage – an Overview

-This step comes after you have won at trial and the judge has granted possession back to you.
-Remember, this step is only necessary if the tenant STILL hasn’t moved out even after they have had their day in court.
+The sheriff lockout stage is the final step in the eviction process, commencing after you have won at trial and the judge has granted possession back to you.
+Remember, this step is only necessary if the tenant still hasn’t moved out even after they have had their day in court and lost.

-After the court grants you the writ of possession, you must take it to the sheriff’s office and fill out other forms that lets the sheriff know of any danger they might find at the property such as guns, gang activity, dogs or anything else that would make the lockout difficult or dangerous for the officers.
+After the court grants you the writ of possession, you must take it to the sheriff’s office and fill out other forms that let the sheriff know of any danger existing at the property such as guns, gang activity, dogs or anything else that would make the lockout difficult or dangerous for the officers.

-The sheriff then posts a 5 day notice on the property to give the tenant one last shot of moving out on their own.
+The sheriff then posts a 5 day notice on the property to give the tenant one last shot of leaving without law enforcement involvement.